 Most of North Spore’s Kits fruited pretty quickly after arriving, but we did have a straggler – the Blue Oyster Spray & Grow Kit.
 Fortunately, the wait was well worth it – the mushrooms were deep blue when they first appeared, though the color became more of a muted grayish-blue as they grew larger.

-True Leaf Market also sells a Blue Oyster Mojo Pro Kit.
+True Leaf Market also sells a Blue Oyster Mojo Pro Kit that is currently out of stock.
 Ours were not the same deep blue as the North Spore ones, but they were much larger and kind of looked kind of alien-ish which my kids thought was interesting.
 (See the photo above.)

 Lion’s Mane Mushrooms (Hericium erinaceus)